 Scared of getting ripped off?
 Don’t want to waste your money?
 Confused by all the choices?
 Contact us.

-You will almost always get a better price buying online than buying from a bricks & mortar store.
+Hatton Garden might be considered the best place to buy diamonds and engagement rings in the United Kingdom but you will almost always get a better price buying online than buying from a bricks & mortar store.
 We feel that Blue Nile is the best choice for customers in the UK since they have a local office in Ireland which makes returns (and complete refunds including VAT) hassle-free.